top of page

-Being at the beginning of my garden & flower photography project, I was keen to understand if it is necessary to be an expert gardener or botanist in order to be a good photographer of gardens & flowers.
+Being at the beginning of my garden & flower photography project, I was keen to understand if it is deemed necessary to be an expert gardener or botanist in order to be a good photographer of gardens & flowers.

 My findings suggested it was not necessary ...